The dust has settled and our doors are open: the Faculty of Science’s newest entrepreneurship and experiential learning support framework is here!

-The Concept Science program is designed for student-teams and faculty-led teams who have a product idea with an element of biology, chemistry, or physics.
-Concept Science can help teams validate the opportunities envisioned for their technology, from a business and technical perspective.
+The Velocity Science program is a collaboration between Velocity and the Faculty of Science and is designed for student-teams and faculty-led teams who have a product idea with an element of scientific exploration.
+Velocity Science can help teams validate the opportunities envisioned for their technology, from a business and technical perspective.
 This is achieved through goal-setting exercises, mentorship from advisors with science startup experience and beginning and end-of-term touch points.

 The Conrad School of Entrepreneurship and Business is the academic engine for entrepreneurship at Waterloo, offering business and entrepreneurship education for undergraduate students in all faculties.
 Conrad offers the Minor in Entrepreneurship, an eight-course minor that combines Business, Entrepreneurship and Technology (BET) courses with an entrepreneurial experience component, focused on either venture creation or corporate entrepreneurship.

 Conrad also offers Enterprise Co-op (E Co-op), in which students earn a co-op credit while building their own business, as well as ten BET courses covering topics such as Venture Creation, Commercialization Management, Social Entrepreneurship, and Entrepreneurial Behaviour.
 Their one-of-a-kind BETS program gives first year Engineering students a chance to explore the world of entrepreneurship through project-based micro work term placements while directly supporting seed and early stage startups by providing access to co-op students that they may not have had the resources to hire.